 Teach Pulling On The Harness

 Once you have the harness on, start training your dog to put pressure on the harness in a controlled way.
-Watch the rest of the video from above.
+Watch the video below at :57.

 In this video you will see how I am working with my dog to get her to understand that pulling straight ahead is OK.
 Not all dogs will need to have this training but some dogs can be hesitant to pull or prefer not to pull much if other dogs are pulling as well.